sagarjethideveloper/AlgoGenMetaverse/README.md

+- ✨Magic ✨

 ## Who we are
 We are known in the blockchain ecosystem as  DefiSquare Team, a non-custodial digital asset wallet and a node operator for several blockchain networks, and being able to build an NFT marketplace is something we have set out to achieve for some time.
-We are really excited join the NFT movement and build [DefiSquare](https://DefiSquare.com).
+We are really excited join the NFT movement and build [DefiSquare](https://DefiSquare.com).(Upcoming)

 Our main goal is to build a generative NFT art toolbox in order to help artists launch large collections.
 Basically we would like to offer a new set of tools and simplified processes to make the generative NFT art a few clicks away.
 Please find below more details about how you can run locally our project.